fieryorc/bq-omni-demo/README.md

 # BigQuery Omni AWS Demo
-This quickstart script provides easy way to connect BigQuery Omni to the AWS S3 dataset and run a query one it.
+This demo script provides easy way to connect BigQuery Omni to the AWS S3 dataset and run a query one it.
 This automates creating AWS roles/policies, Omni connection, dataset and external tables.